sohaibdaoudi/ChangingTireAssistant_CV_NLP_Project/README.md

     * `--source test.mp4`: Specifies the path to your input video or image source.
     * `--resolution 1280x720`: Sets the input resolution.
 This flag supports various input sizes.

 > **Note**: For GPU acceleration, ensure your CUDA drivers and PyTorch version with CUDA support are correctly installed.
 The execution command might vary slightly or automatically utilize the GPU if available and `ultralytics` is configured for it.
+If using Conda, you might also need to install CUDA-enabled PyTorch via Conda channels: `conda install pytorch torchvision torchaudio cudatoolkit=11.8 -c pytorch -c nvidia`.

 ---